Sequoia Troy, B.A., Clinical Intern

 she/her

-I’m a Marriage and Family Therapy graduate student at Northwestern University, working toward licensure as a Licensed Marriage and Family Therapist (LMFT).
-I’m passionate about supporting teens, young adults, and adults who feel overwhelmed, stuck, or unsure of who they’re becoming.
+I am a Marriage and Family Therapy graduate student at Northwestern University, working toward licensure as a Licensed Marriage and Family Therapist.

-I earned my bachelor’s degree in Criminal Justice with a minor in Psychology and am an active member of the American Association for Marriage and Family Therapy (AAMFT).
-I stay current with evidence-based and relational approaches because I believe therapy should feel both supportive and effective.
+I earned my bachelor’s degree in Criminal Justice with a minor in Psychology.
+In addition, I am an active member of the American Association for Marriage and Family Therapy.

 Specialization and Focus

-Culture and identity also shape how we experience stress and relationships.
-I support BIPOC teens and adults who want a therapist who understands family dynamics, pressure, and multiple identities.
+Culture, identity, and family experiences can also shape how we experience stress and relationships.
+For this reason, I support BIPOC teens and adults who want space to explore family dynamics, pressure, identity, and belonging.

 You do not have to have everything figured out before starting therapy.
 We can begin wherever you are.